-The National Institute on Drug Abuse explains that a relapse occurs when a person leaves the path of recovery and returns to the substance they are addicted to.
+A relapse occurs when a person leaves the path of recovery and returns to the substance they are addicted to.
 An alcoholic who has abstained from alcohol for years and quickly falls back into the activity of binge drinking is experiencing a relapse.

 Relapses can be the result of many things, but most often they are the result of a trigger in a person’s life.
 Researchers explain that when it comes to alcohol, there are different categories of relapse triggers.
 These could include exposure to small amounts of alcohol and exposure to alcohol related environments.

 Research shows that people who are dependent upon alcohol are more likely to experience a relapse as the result of an experienced trigger.
 Alcoholics are more susceptible to triggers, and thus more prone to relapse.